 Comm Management

 The “brain” performing the link selection decision based on the status of the datalinks (reported by airborne radios, and possibly the A/G route monitoring mechanism) and the state of the aircraft (e.g. flight phase, geographical position, etc.).
 It instantiates the decisions via the Policy based routing function.

-Air-Ground Route Monitoring
+Link Availability Monitoring

-A signaling mechanism monitoring the path from the router to a selected ground entity (TBD).
-The mechanism would provide a trustable information to the Airborne ATN/IPS system about the whole path (TBD), complementing the status information from the Airborne radios.
+A signaling mechanism for the ground to determine what links are currently available with the aircraft.

 Synchronization/coordination with an External Comm Manager (TBD)